xToken/DAK/Readme.txt

       "OverrideInterp": {
         "kInterp": This is the amount of MS the interpolation will be set to on client connect. (default 100) "kEnabled": This is a boolean for if the Interpolation override should be enabled.
       },
+	  "ServerAdmin": {
+        "kQueryURL": This is the URL that DAK will query for a list of admins.
+        "kMapChangeDelay": This is the number of minutes after a map change that a new query will not run during.
+        "kUpdateDelay": This is the number of seconds after a client connect that a new query will not run.
+      },
       "LoadFromServerLUA": This boolean changes the load order and adds an additional delayed load if DAK is loaded from Server.lua instead of from Game_Setup.xml.
       "GamerulesExtensions": This is used to enable/disable certain functions of DAK that are overrides of GamerulesClassName functions (many logging functions and a couple others)